defold/defold.github.io/_posts/2024-01-04-Defold-in-2023-A-Retrospective.md

 ### Apple Silicon support

 We finally added Apple Silicon support to our command line tools, the Defold editor and the game engine runtime.
 The difference in performance is absolutely amazing!

+## Editor improvements

+The editor received a lot of great updates too.
+We now have [support for the Language Server Protocol through an extension](https://forum.defold.com/t/linting-and-code-navigation-in-the-code-editor/72465) and the editor will show workspace diagnostics, code completions, annotations, documentation and much more.
+You can expect these extension features to become a part of the standard editor installation in 2024.

+The editor also received the ability to directly install iOS and Android bundles if the command line tools are present on the system.

 ## Extensions